MLAI-Yonsei/ATV/README.md

 # ATV
 Code repositories for __ATV (Adaptive Task Vectors).__

-This branch implements Llama-3-8B ATV with the paper's GPT-2 Last-Mean readout.
-The last-token and masked-mean states are projected to 256 dimensions, combined with mean weight 0.7, and mapped to the target layers through a shared projection.
-No additional normalization or category subtraction is applied.

-The injection follows the paper: it modifies only the last prompt token at each target layer, which predicts the first answer token.
-Training and validation use `prompt_len - 1` in the prompt-plus-answer sequence.
-Inference uses the final prompt position, and subsequent generation proceeds without the hook.

 ## Requirements

 To run this code, create and activate a conda environment using the provided `environment.yaml` file: